PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_05_Presenting and Storytelling with Data.md

 If you have any questions or issues regarding the course material, please first ask your peers or ask a member of staff if you can't figure it out together!

 ### Stand-up
-Get together with a group of 5 and take turns answering the following questions:
+Get together with your mentor group, your mentor will pick a student to lead the session, and take turns answering the following questions:
 - What did you do yesterday?
 - What will you do today?
 - Are there any impediments in your way?